-Kyegu Relief Fund is a charitable overseas aid fund that is voluntary, not-for-profit, non-government and established for disaster relief and the relief of poverty through development aid activities.
+Kyegu Relief Fund is a charitable overseas aid fund, a voluntary and not-for-profit NGO established for disaster relief and the relief of poverty through development aid activities.

-The Fund was established in response to the devastating 7.1 magnitude earthquake that hit the eastern Tibetan town of Kyegu (known as Yushu in Chinese) on 14 April 2010.
+The Fund was established in response to the devastating 7.1 magnitude that hit the eastern Tibetan town of Kyegu (known at Yushu in Chinese) on 14 April 2010.

-The humanitarian need is ongoing and significant.
-Approximately 10,000 people were killed, 20,000 people injured and 100,000 people homeless and destitute.
+When the tragedy stuck in 2010, approximately 10,000 people were killed, 20,000 injured and 100,000 left homeless.
 More than 90% of the buildings were reduced to rubble.
-Many survivors have no family left.
+Many survivors had no family left.
 Thousands were cremated at the local Kyegu Monastery.

 You can help in a number of ways through the Kyegu Relief Fund: